farlee2121/DevEssentialsBlog/_drafts/2022-04-05-WIP-20x-testing.md

 - What do you find difficult about tests?
 What hurdles are keeping you from these qualities?
 - What are tests meant to accomplish?

+Test API can be used with any system, but reuse only happens with a certain level of design maturity.
+The benefit before that comes in guiding to better design, as well as clean tests despite the messy system

 ## Paul concepts